steff-mat/photo-album/README.md

 # photo-album

-Functionality:
+⭐️ Functionality:

     - Light/Dark Mode:
         - Function based on user system setting, no manual toggle required.

     - IMG auto-grid and auto-resize:
         - Scale IMG's based on user screen size.

     - Click to expand:
         - Click on IMG to expand to full-width of user device.

-To add later:
+🥺 To add later:

-- Rotation toggle:
+    + Rotation toggle:

-  - Rotate IMG on mobile even if auto-rotation is off.
+        + Rotate IMG on mobile even if auto-rotation is off.

-- Light/Dark toggle:
+    + Light/Dark toggle:
-  - Implement light/dark mode toggle.
+        + Implement light/dark mode toggle.

+    + View on bigger screen notification.
+        + Add notification when opening IMG's to advise user to watch content via bigger screen for better user experience.

+🪳 Known bugs:

+    * All IMG's can be open one after another.
+        * Add blackish overlay and z-index to limit click functionality.